 On a scale of 1 – 10, where does this college rank on your list of colleges you might apply to?

-When you live within an hour’s drive of six or more colleges, it’s easy to work in some low-pressure visits to a campus.
+When you live within an hour’s drive of six or more colleges, it’s easy to work in some low-pressure campus visits.

 Ultimately, we visited seven colleges at least once, and some of them more than once before he accepted an offer at the college that had become his top choice.

-Looking back, it was interesting to see how a school could be ranked a 6 or 7 in his mind before the visit, then move up to an 8 or 9 after the visit.
+But looking back, it was interesting to see how a school could be ranked a 6 or 7 in his mind before the visit, then move up to an 8 or 9 after the visit.
+Schools can suffer from preconceived ideas, planted by friends or social media.
 Priorities change as a student moves through this process and how he or she will rank a college definitely changes after a visit to campus and, then again, after there are visits and colleges to compare.

 To read more about our journey and college visits, see the series: College Visits With My Son.